Duzrd Doors (Jim Uses Them)

 This one was far more benign but had several common elements that I see woven in my dreams over and over again.
 I can even pinpoint moments throughout the day that contributed to some of the elements of this wild ride.

-The most common element in this adventure circled around the very common notion that I have a hard time remembering people's names.
+The most common feature in this adventure revolved around the very ordinary notion that I have a hard time remembering people's names.
 At our high school reunions, everyone seemed to remember me, even 50 years after the fact.
 However, I had to look at many name tags to associate the person with the student I knew so long ago.

 Frantic, we ran back up the stairs to the floor we were originally on only to find that we were locked out -- the door only opened from the inside.
 Sweating profusely now I began to pound on the door hoping that someone would hear us and save our frantic lives that seemed to be fading away quite quickly.
 After a good five minutes of hammering the door with both fists, someone opened it -- and we were saved.
 An event like this gets pushed back far into your brain but never goes away and probably was the impetus for this portion of the dream.

 I finally found the strength to push aside one of the unhinged wooden doors in the building and walked through what seemed like an endless array of construction material until I reached the lobby.
 There was a young lady behind the desk, and she asked me who I was looking for.
 This is when I realized I had forgotten my good friend's name and started to stammer and stutter, hopelessly befuddled and unable to come up with the right name.